nithinmurali/blog/_posts/2019-09-01-Django-File-Export.md

 ---
 layout: post
-title: File export in Django and S3
+title: File export in Django using S3
 ---

 Hi,